CAME Ian Hart Award

 The Award

 Established in 1992 in honor of Dr. Ian Hart, founder of CAME, this award recognizes senior faculty who have made an exceptional contribution to medical education throughout their academic career.
-The award is presented at the CAME Awards Cocktail Reception during the International Congress on Academic Medicine (ICAM).
-The recipient is awarded a commemorative plaque and a prize of $1,000.
+This award will be presented at the CAME Awards Cocktail Reception on Thursday, April 3, 2025 during the International Congress on Academic Medicine (ICAM) in Halifax, Nova Scotia.
+The recipient is awarded a commemorative trophy and a prize of $1,000.

 Nomination Requirements